kyma-incubator/compass/docs/architecture/app-management.md

 ## Use placeholders for providing Input Parameters

 Placeholders can be used also for providing input parameters required for configuring external Applications by Integration System.
-Let assume, that for enabling some Application, user has to provide some credentials that will be used by Integration System to configure external solution.
+Let assume, that for enabling some Application, user has to provide credentials that will be used by Integration System to configure external solution.
 Such credentials can be stored in the labels.
 Because labels can store credentials, Compass has to ensure that given label can be read only by specific Integration System.